Monday, 31 January 2011

 Petroeska greeted us with a bright friendly smile, and our table was quickly covered with a starter of fresh crispy tortillas and guacamole dip, a cola and Mexican, Corona beer.
 From the menu we could choose between Taco’s, Tostada’s and Torta’s either separately or in combination with each other and side dishes.
 Every Taco on the menu comes from a different region in Mexico and its toppings are decided by what is prevalent in that area.
 Not knowing the sizes of the dishes we asked Petroeska’s advice and came up with a selection that we could share.

-Sam’s choice was a Quesadilla taco filled with cheese and paprika and a portion of Galletas de papas, fried croquettes filled with potato, cheese, egg, jalapeno peppers and coriander.
+Sam’s chose a Quesadilla taco filled with cheese and paprika and a portion of Galletas de papas, fried croquettes filled with potato, cheese, egg, jalapeno peppers and coriander.
 When asking his opinion about the food I got a general thumbs up.
 The cheese on his tortilla was ‘holy,’ and of the Galletas de papas he said, ‘it’s real, not like the McDonalds,’ a big compliment coming from an 11-year-old boy!

 I chose a Tostada Fajitas, a fried corn tortilla, filled with frijoles (refried beans), strips of marinated chicken and paprika with fresh coriander hidden under a hat of melted cheese.
 Absolutely delicious!
 Tostada’s are easier to eat with the hands due to their crispiness.
 I also chose a Taco, Papas y chorizo, filled with potato, chorizo cheese, and green peppers, also a very tasty combination.
 The dishes are well thought out so that you are able to taste the ingredients independently and as a whole.
 All dishes are colourfully and beautifully presented and come accompanied by little side dishes of sour cream, guacamole and a chopped tomatoes and onion combination.
 To share, Sam and I had a Caesar salad (invented by Caesar Cardini, an Italian-born Mexican who, when a 4th of July 1924 rush depleted the kitchen's supplies, made do with what he had left, resulting in the birth of the Caesar Salad).